Undergraduate Academic Policies

 For further information on Academic Forgiveness, go to the Records and Registration Office, 201 Sutton Hall or call 509.359.2321.

-- Forgiven courses cannot be used to satisfy any academic requirement.
+- Forgiven courses cannot be used to satisfy any academic requirements.

-- To be eligible for academic forgiveness, a student must have completed 30 consecutive credits at Eastern, maintained a GPA ≥2.5 and have declared a major.
+- To be eligible, a student must have completed 24 consecutive credits post-return to EWU, maintained a GPA of 2.5 or higher and have indicated a pre-major or be declared in a major.

 All undergraduate students are held to the following academic policies and standards: